-Internships can be a valuable part of the learning process at Luther College.
-They offer opportunities to apply your classroom learning, make contacts, improve your business communication skills, and see if a particular career field is right for you.
+Internships are a valuable part of the learning process at Luther College.
+They offer opportunities to apply your classroom learning, make contacts, improve your professional communication skills, and see if a particular career field is right for you.
 The hardest part of the process is locating and securing an internship.
 The Career Center has many resources to help with your search.

 Once you have located the opportunity, here are the important paperwork things that need to be done to gain academic credit:

-2. Once you get a verbal “OK” from a faculty member, you can come to the Career Center and ask for the “internship paperwork packet.” (*Exception: Biology students see “g” below, your process is different).
+2. Once you get a verbal “OK” from a faculty member, you can come to the Career Center and ask for the “internship paperwork packet.” (*Exceptions: Biology students see “g” below).
 Unlike regular classes at Luther, you do not register for internships through the my.luther website; instead the paperwork registers you.
-Please note: Internships at school districts should refer to "h” below; anyone doing an internship outside the United States should refer to "i” below.
+Please note: internships at school districts should see “h” below, and anyone doing an internship outside the United States should see “i” below.
 The internship paperwork packet contains several forms, which the Career Center staff will “walk you through” when you get the packet:

----c.
-Learning Plan Form: You and your faculty member should have some basic learning objectives and an evaluation plan here.
+c.
+Learning Plan Form: You and your faculty member should develop some basic learning objectives and an evaluation plan on this form.

----f.
-SUMMER SCHOOL ONLY: You must complete the Registrar’s summer school application sheet (available in the Career Center or Registrar’s Office).
+f.
+SUMMER SCHOOL ONLY: You must complete the Registrar’s summer school application sheet (available in Career Center or Registrar’s office)

---- h.
-If you are doing an internship in a pre-, primary, or secondary school, you must consult with the Education department for approval.
-Luther may already have a “letter of agreement” with that school regarding Luther students observing and/or teaching.
+h.
+If you are doing an internship in a pre, primary, or secondary school, you must consult with the Education department for approval.
+Luther may already have a “letter of agreement” with that school regarding Luther students doing observing and teaching there.